 Explore Hawaii Volcanoes National Park with professional guides.
 See the glow of the lava from Halema’uma’u Crater and walk inside of a 500-year-old lava tube.

 One of the most popular ways to see Kilauea volcano is by helicopter.
 Hover over Pu’u O’o vent and feel the awe of the beautiful molten magma.

 Big Island Volcanoes Update

-Summit Observations: The lava lake within the Halemaʻumaʻu Overlook crater remains active.
-The depth to the lake was measured at 21.5 m (70 ft) below the crater rim, yesterday.
-Tiltmeters at Kīlauea's summit recorded inflationary tilt.
-Seismicity is within normal, background rates with tremor fluctuations associated with lava lake spattering.
-The summit sulfur dioxide emission rate ranged from 3,700 to 7,300 metric tons/day.
+Summit Observations: The circulating lava lake within the Halemaʻumaʻu Overlook crater remains active.
+Inflationary tilt began yesterday afternoon, and is ongoing this morning.
+This marks the inflationary phase of the latest DI event.
+As expected, the lava lake surface level has risen in concert with the tilt, and is approximately 37 m (121 ft) below the crater rim.
+Seismicity rates are normal, with tremor fluctuations associated with lava lake spattering.
+The average daily summit sulfur dioxide emission rate ranged from 3,000 to 4,300 metric tons/day over the past week.